 toasted orzo with parmesan

 I love the way this dish comes together in one pan or pot.
 I use my LeCrueset dutch oven, but any medium-sized, heavy-duty saucepan or pot will work.
 Choose one that holds at least 3 quarts and has a tight-fitting lid.

-Start out by browning or “toasting” the raw orzo in some browned butter.
-That process adds a distinctive nutty flavor to the final dish.
+The process of browning or “toasting” the raw orzo in the browned butter adds a distinctive nutty flavor to the final dish.

+toasted orzo with parmesan